avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-psoc-edge-e84-ai/README.md

 5. Select the previously imported template `pedgerm`
 6. Under **Device Certificate** select **Auto-generated**
 7. Click **Save & View**
-8. Download the **Device Configuration Information** by clicking the icon in the upper right of the device page
+8. Download the **Device Configuration Information** by clicking the icon in the upper right of the device page (it will save as `iotcDeviceConfig.json`)
 ![icon-device-configuration-information.png](../iotconnect/media/icon-device-configuration-information.png)

 ## 6. Obtain Certificates